 Situated in the county of Berkshire, Windsor is the home of the famous Windsor Castle and makes for a great short stay destination.
-Whether you're the quest for a day at the races, a trip to LEGOLAND or for a town life experience, Windsor has something for all tastes.
+Whether you're on the quest for a day at the races, a trip to LEGOLAND, a walk around Windsor Great Park, or for a town life experience, Windsor has something for all tastes.

-Britain’s known for its afternoon tea, cricket matches, and people’s ability to strike up a conversation based solely on the (typically soggy) weather – ah, quintessential Britishness!
-Homely British towns like Windsor, in the southeast of England, are perfect places to soak up British heritage like jam on an evenly baked Victoria sponge cake.
+Britain is known for its afternoon tea, cricket matches, and people’s ability to strike up a conversation based solely on the (typically soggy) weather – ah, quintessential Britishness!
+Homely towns like Windsor are perfect places to soak up British heritage like jam on an evenly baked Victoria sponge cake.

-Use our Ticket Alert tool to find an Advance train ticket today, to save yourself some money, and you could splash out on a cream tea in a nice café to commemorate your trip to Windsor.
-If you’ve got a soft spot for the royal family, Eton College is well worth a visit, as both Prince Harry and his older brother, Prince William, studied there.
-Other famous Eton graduates include the British actors Hugh Grant and Eddie Redmayne, and politician David Cameron.
-The red-brick main building is open for public visits on Friday afternoons between 14:00 and 16:00 and it only costs around £10 entry.
+Use our Ticket Alert tool to find an Advance train ticket today and save yourself some money.
+You could then splash out on a cream tea in a nice café to commemorate your trip to Windsor.
+If you’ve got a soft spot for the Royal Family, Eton College is well worth a visit, as both Prince Harry and his older brother, Prince William, studied there.
+Other famous Eton graduates include the British actors Hugh Grant and Eddie Redmayne, and Prime Ministers David Cameron and Boris Johnson.
+The stunning red-brick building is open for public visits on Friday afternoons between 2 pm and 4 pm and it only costs around £10 entry.

-Wind down your afternoon with some traditional grub, like fish and chips, in one of Windsor’s pubs, like the Two Brewers or the Duchess of Cambridge.
-If you walk back on High Street, don’t let the Crooked House fool you into thinking you need an eye test – this small building dating back to the 17th century leans to one side comically.
+Wind down in the afternoon with some traditional food, like fish and chips, in one of Windsor’s pubs, like the Two Brewers or the Duchess of Cambridge.
+If you walk back along High Street, don’t let the Crooked House fool you into thinking you need an eye test – this small building dating back to the 17th century leans comically to one side.

 Before you leave Windsor, don't forget to call at one of the many souvenir shops near the castle and pick up a memento fit for a Queen to take back with you.